Amba Geshen: Amba Geshen in European Texts

-English literature

 An account of Amba Geshen was published in Purchas, His Pilgrimage where it was called Mount Amara, where medieval Amhara kings of Ethiopia used to be imprisoned.
 This was stated by Pakenham to have inspired John Milton's description of Paradise in Paradise Lost, and later, "Mount Abora" in Samuel Taylor Coleridge's Kubla Khan.

 In Samuel Johnson's Rasselas, the main character is a prince of Ethiopia who is interned in a mountain sanctuary called the "Happy Valley."
 To explore the world and find his own happiness, he escapes.
 Johnson's account was based on the travel account of Jerónimo Lobo.